InfantEudora/win32_transparent/readme.md

 ### Doing:
 - [x] Load materials from OBJ file and store them somewhere so they can be indexed / adressed.
 - [x] Set a camera's initial position and lookat to something.
 It should have an up vector change.
+- [ ] Automatically merge different materials based on name.
+And auto assign to an object on mesh load from OBJ.

 ### ToDo's
 - [ ] eye_position setting is not working on AMD...?
 - [ ] Share the texture across contexts?
 - [x] Assign different materials to objects by storing their material index in a sperate VAO.
-- [ ] Make OBJ file not require UV to be present.
+- [ ] Make OBJ file not require UV to be present so it only uses color.
 - [ ] Scale window and framebuffers
 - [x] Attempt to put ImGui in and keep the crazy overlay going.
 - [x] Compile ImGUI once to a library.